linode/docs/docs/products/databases/managed-databases/guides/reset-root-password/index.md

 description: ""
 ---

 If you need to reset the root password on your Managed Database, you can do so through the Cloud Manager.
 This process assigns a new randomly generated password to the `linroot` user.
-This is helpful when someone should no longer have access or if you believe your password may have been compromised.
+This is helpful when someone should no longer have access to that user or if you believe your password may have been compromised.

 1. Log in to the [Cloud Manager](https://cloud.linode.com/) and select **Databases** from the left navigation menu.